GoVelora-Holdings-Inc/.github/README.md

   - [Twitter](https://twitter.com/GoVelora)
   - [Instagram](https://instagram.com/GoVelora)

-Together, let’s create a sustainable, inclusive, and technologically advanced marketplace for everyone! 🚀
+Together, we can create a sustainable, inclusive, and technologically advanced marketplace for everyone! 🚀